deamorim2/sdbs/EN-US/indexing.rst

 For a large table, this "two pass" system of evaluating the approximate index first, then carrying out an exact test can radically reduce the amount of calculations necessary to answer a query.

-Both PostGIS and Oracle Spatial share the same "R-Tree" [#RTree]_ spatial index structure.
-R-Trees break up data into rectangles, and sub-rectangles, and sub-sub rectangles, etc.  It is a self-tuning index structure that automatically handles variable data density and object size.
+Both PostGIS and Oracle Spatial share the same R-Tree_ spatial index structure.
+R-Tree_ break up data into rectangles, and sub-rectangles, and sub-sub rectangles, etc.  It is a self-tuning index structure that automatically handles variable data density and object size.

 .. image:: ./indexing/index-01.png

 Index-Only Queries
 ------------------

-Most of the commonly used functions in PostGIS (`ST_Contains`, :command:`ST_Intersects`, :command:`ST_DWithin`, etc) include an index filter automatically.
-But some functions (e.g., :command:`ST_Relate`) do not include and index filter.
+Most of the commonly used functions in PostGIS (ST_Contains_, ST_Intersects_, ST_DWithin_, etc) include an index filter automatically.
+But some functions (e.g., ST_Relate_) do not include and index filter.

-To do a bounding-box search using the index (and no filtering), make use of the :command:`&&` operator.
-For geometries, the :command:`&&` operator means "bounding boxes overlap or touch" in the same way that for number the :command:`=` operator means "values are the same".
+To do a bounding-box search using the index (and no filtering), make use of the &&_ operator.
+For geometries, the &&_ operator means "bounding boxes overlap or touch" in the same way that for number the ``=`` operator means "values are the same".

 Let's compare an index-only query for the population of the 'West Village' to a more exact query.
-Using :command:`&&` our index-only query looks like the following:
+Using &&_ our index-only query looks like the following:

 .. code-block:: sql